Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Affirming SD: Sequential tests for definite upside

-where $\sd$ denotes a SD relation.\footnote{It can be argued that the problem motivates us to consider a \emph{strict} non-SD null, i.e., $\calH_0: \Psymb_X \notsdstrict \Psymb_Y$, which is a superset of the non-SD null.
-However, as we will be demonstrated, even the non-strict non-SD null is already a very challenging problem, and thus we will focus on the above formulation.} This testing problem~\eqref{eq:testing_non_sd} \emph{strongly guides} the DM, as rejecting the null decisively prescribes the company to replace $A$ with $B$, whereas the testing problem~\eqref{eq:testing_sd_null} \emph{weakly guides} the DM, as rejecting the null suggests that $B$ has its merits but does not necessarily disqualify $A$.
+where $\sd$ denotes a SD relation. \emph{Affirming SD}, by rejecting the non-SD null in~\eqref{eq:testing_non_sd}, provides a strong form of guidance to the DM, as there is no point in keeping the incumbent over the challenger.
+In contrast, rejecting the SD null~\eqref{eq:testing_sd_null} provides a weaker form of guidance, suggesting $Y$ has its merits but does not necessarily disqualify $X$.

-Even in the non-sequential (``batch'') case, testing the non-SD null~\eqref{eq:testing_non_sd} is statistically more challenging than testing the SD null~\eqref{eq:testing_sd_null}, and many existing methods only address the latter.
-While the early work by \citet{kaur1994testing} first derived a consistent test for the non-2SD null, later work by \citet{davidson2013testing} made clear that such tests can only effectively affirm a \emph{restricted} notion of SD on a pre-specified range that is a strict subset of a compact support.
+Testing the non-SD null~\eqref{eq:testing_non_sd} is statistically more challenging than testing the SD null~\eqref{eq:testing_sd_null}, and many existing methods only address the latter.
+While the early work by~\citet{kaur1994testing} derived a consistent test for the non-2SD null, later work by~\citet{davidson2013testing} made clear that, for FSD, such tests can only effectively affirm a \emph{restricted} notion of SD on a pre-specified range that is a strict subset of the support.
 Indeed, with continuous or unbounded support, any two CDFs will eventually get close enough at the boundaries or in the tails, such that it is impossible to establish definite dominance across the entire support.